edlenox-q/zap-core-help-wiki/HelpAddonsFuzzConcepts.md

 ### Message Processors ###

-Message Processors can access and change the fuzzing requests and responses, control the fuzzing process and interact with the ZAP UI.
+Message Processors can access and change the messages being fuzzed, control the fuzzing process and interact with the ZAP UI.

 They are managed via the [Fuzzer dialog][] 'Message Processors' tab.